Booking Tool

 Location name and address for events

 To ensure that visitors to your website or newsletter recipients always know where your events are taking place, you can easily add location details when creating your events in the ChurchDesk calendar.
 This information helps both new and familiar faces find the relevant offerings in their area.
 What do we mean by Location?
 The location in ChurchDesk refers to the physical place, for example, the church name.
 It could also be a room like "The Crypt".
-In this case, we recommend that you alsoSome readersCreate, copy and delete events in the Calendar
+In this case, we recommend that you alsoSome readersCreate, copy and delete internal and public events in the calendar

 This article shows you how to organize your events using ChurchDesk's event features.
 We explain how to create appointments, add details, manage services and registrations, as well as the options for editing and communicating about your events.
 In this article, we look at the following topics: Creating a new event in the calendar Adding details about the event Staffing Saving and sending notifications Copy, edit, print or delete an event Signs-ups and attendance for the event CrSome readersFilter events in the Calendar